poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

 # other inst2 are the same
 ```

-We don't get an instruction go get an input from the user so the exploit will need to be written fully in this custom bytecode.
-What alloc does is it allocates memory on the heap and stores in in a register we give it.
-It stores the length of the allocation in `regs[arg1+0xc]` and it looks like the code for instructions like write and read checks this length, but it's very easy to avoid it.
+We don't get an instruction go get an input from the user so the exploit will need to be written fully in those instructions.
+What alloc does is it allocates memory on the heap and then stores the address in a register we give it.
+It also stores the length of the allocation in `regs[arg1+0xc]` and it looks like the code for instructions like write and read checks this length, but the checking does not matter and is very easy to avoid.
 ```c
       case 0xb:
                     /* alloc */